UpGado/upgado.github.io/_posts/2018-12-30-work-culture-1.md

 Jim seemed to love bike-shedding.
 What makes matters worse, he decides to bike-shed my own work.
 I was working on my own "section" of the project, but I was happy to have someone discuss my code, because (I thought) I was likely to learn something from him.
 I wish they were productive discussions, but they absolutely weren't.
 "How should we represent this numerical data?""
 "Well, there are a few ways and they all provide the same information and just about as equally elegant.
 I just chose this one".
 Jim doesn't like that, and proceeds to tell me to switch to another method, giving some trivial reason.
 I would rather discuss something more meaningful..

-### The PI doesn't really understand
+### The PI is just as bad

 At this point, I realized that Jim is a big trouble to deal with.
-I would rather tell him to mind his own section of the project and stop interfering with my work, and I think he got the message.
+I would rather tell him to mind his own section of the project and stop interfering with my work, and I he  did get the message.
 Enter the second problem, the PI.
+Another condescending person, who is just as fond of bike-shedding as Jim.
+Hey PI, you are manager of people.
+You better know how to manage people.
+Instead, you are creating a lab where members try to minionize others into following them blindly with no questions asked.
+Unsurprisingly, at best, you create a superstar, and a few minions writing meaningless code.

+I am not about being a minion.
+I am about being a productive, creative team member who cares about fellow team members learning and satisfaction just as mine.
+At the very least, I would rather be in a lab where people understand the importance of a good work culture.

+At the end, even after Jim leaving, I quit without notice.
+The air was too bad and it was clear to me who is at fault.
+Nevertheless, I learned quite a lot in both technical knowledge and in experience with people.

 {% include mailchimp.html source="culture1" %}